 You will need to register in Aplia only once.
 After the registration process is complete, you will not need to enter the course key again.
 For technical problems or problems signing in, please contact Aplia by clicking the Customer Support link at the top right of any Aplia page.
 (I think it’s always there.)

 Once more for emphasis: Enroll in Aplia now; pay later if you wish.
 Your first graded assignments are due the first weekend and they cannot be made up later.
 You have been warned.

 See “Course Requirements: Online quizzes,” below, for further information on what you’ll do with Aplia, how I grade it, policy for missed assignments, etc.

-Facebook: This term for the first time I’ll also be using Facebook groups in my micro courses.
-I must ask you honors students to keep track of two separate Facebook groups.
+Facebook: I must ask you honors students to keep track of two separate Facebook groups.
 The first is for matters that concern all three of my sections of micro principles this fall.
 Members may use it as they see fit for course purposes.
-Please stick to course business and economics.
 Please be courteous and helpful to one another.
-I will use the group to make announcements about all course matters not specific to your honors section, but general to all my micro sections.
+I will use the group to make announcements about all course matters not specific to your honors section, but applicable to all my micro sections.

 The second Facebook group is for honors section students only.
+It is called “Honors Principles of Micro, HB fall 2014.”
 Here is where you will discuss anything you wish that comes up in our course, including your reactions to the readings.
 I will use this group to announce anything specific to the honors course alone.
-Here is its address: https://www.facebook.com/groups/HonorsMicroTUfall2013/.
+Here is its address: https://www.facebook.com/groups/271566719717814/ .
 At your first convenience, please send me a request to join this group also.

 Grading Procedures: Grades